JAlcocerT/JAlcocerT/content/blog/dev-py-flask.md

 {{< callout type="info" >}}
-The initial app is using Flask in a really cool way with ChartJS, like [ChartJS HUGO](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/#charts-in-hugo)!
+The initial app is using Flask in a really cool way with **ChartsJS**, like [ChartJS HUGO](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/#charts-in-hugo)!
 {{< /callout >}}

 {{< chart 90 200 >}}